Wounded Mandalay Bay Security Guard Gives First Media Interview On 'Ellen'

 The precise timing of events, especially how quickly the hotel communicated what it knew to police, could affect lawsuits filed by victims against MGM.

 As Campos finished recounting his experience, he looked shaken.
-DeGeneres said that Campos doesn't plan to give more interviews.
+Ellen said that Campos doesn't plan to give more interviews.

 "I understand your reluctance, because you just want this to be over," she said.
 "So you're talking about it now, and then you're not going to talk about it again.
 And I don't blame you, because why relive this over and over again."
 She thanked him for saving the lives of Schuck, the hotel guest and possibly others.